sourander/doc-flesh/README.md

 ![alt](assets/template-flow.png)

 **Diagram 1:** *The flow from `~/.config/.../` to X different repository directories explained as a diagram.
-The files are then committed and pushed to origin main.*
+The files are then committed and pushed to origin main.
+The `siteinfo.json`, used by `sourander.github.io` index site, is borrowed for site name and slug.
+There are placed to e.g. `mkdocs.yml` and `pyproject.toml`.*

-In the original creator's context, the affected repositories are listed at [sourander.github.io](https://sourander.github.io/) site.
-All these repositories share the same template Github project, called doc-skeleton.
-Syncing the changes could be done using Git submodules or clever forking and merges, but I chose to use this tool for syncing the config files.
-The tool allows the repositories to be more independent.
-Also, this allows clever tricks like running `uv lock --upgrade` in each repository to upgrade the dependencies in all repositories at once.
+All affected repositories are listed at [sourander.github.io](https://sourander.github.io/) site.
+All these repositories have been originally created using the same Github project, called **doc-skeleton**.
+This tool will work as a master data that can push changes to all repositories at once.
+Updates include but are not limited to:

+* Changes in the `mkdocs.yml` file caused by new plugins or themes.
+* Changes in the `pyproject.toml` file caused by new dependencies.
+* Changes in the `.pre-commit-config.yaml` file caused by new hooks.
+* Changes in the `.github/workflows/mkdocs-merge.yaml` file caused by new workflows.
+* Need to run `uv lock --upgrade` in all repositories.
+* Need to render the `siteinfo.json` file for a new repository.

 ## Configuration

 The configuration file is a YAML file located at `~/.config/doc-flesh/config.yaml`.
 The file should contain a list of repositories to be managed.
-Each repository should have an absolute `local_path` and a `name` key.
-The `local_path` should point to the local repository's root directory.
-The `name` key is used for logging purposes.
+The schema of this file is defined in `doc_flesh/models.py` as `ManagedRepo`.
+The file should look something like this:

 ```yaml
 Basic: &defaults